ULHPC/ulhpc-docs/docs/services/jupyter.md

 deactivate
 ```

+The [IPython Kernel for Jupyter (`ipykernel`)](https://ipython.readthedocs.io/en/stable/index.html) provides Jupyter kernels that work with IPython, a toolkit for using Python interactively.

-You can then export a kernel for your environment that Jupyter applications can use to create notebooks for the environment.
+You can then [install a kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) for your environment; the kernel is used by Jupyter applications to create notebooks for the environment.
 Jupyter applications provide a default environment with a kernel and also search some default locations for additional kernels.
 The user default location is selected with the `--user` option of `ipykernel` and is located in:

 ```
 ${HOME}/.local/share/jupyter/kernels